Learn a Language at International House Bristol - The Bristol Magazine Online

 - Conversation classes

-- GCSE/A-Levels Prep after school classes
+- GCSE/A-Levels Prep after school classes in Spanish, French, German and Russian

 - One-to-one lessons